Top, Middle And Base Notes

 Moving deeper, we hit the middle notes—often called the heart of the fragrance.
 These form the core, coming to life once the top notes fade.
 Middle notes are like the colourful characters in a story, adding depth and personality and often including floral or fruity nuances.

 These notes help balance a fragrance, making the transition from the sharp opening to the deeper base much smoother.
-They define the overall character of a perfume and are often chosen to evoke emotions, whether it’s romance, energy, or warmth.
+They define a perfume’s overall character and are often chosen to evoke emotions, whether romance, energy, or warmth.

 Finally, the base notes form the foundation, the grand finale.
 These impressions linger, sticking around long after the initial splash fades.
 They’re rich and enduring, with earthy or woody scents like vanilla or musk creating lasting memories.